suhasmaddali/Predicting-Loan-Default-Using-Machine-Learning/README.md

 ## Machine Learning Models

-We know that there are millions of records in our data.
-Hence, it is important to use the most appropriate machine learning model that deal with high dimensional data well.
-Below are the machine learning models used for predicting whether a person would default on a loan or not.
+We know that there are __millions of records__ in our data.
+Hence, it is important to use the most appropriate machine learning model that deal with __high dimensional data__ well.
+Below are the machine learning models used for predicting whether a person would default on a __loan or not__.

 * __Logistic Regression__
 * __Naive Bayes__